At Roper & Sons Funeral Home, we care about YOU! Each month, we offer several opportunities to help you grow, learn and plan for your future.

 June 15 ~ Senior Living Advisor, Beth Friesen (Oasis Senior Advisors)

 Are you beginning to discover that you just can't provide the level of support and care that your loved one needs?
-Join Senior Living Advisor Beth Friesen to learn trusted, high-quality information and assistance on local senior care options, equipping you with the information you need to make decisions.
+Are you ready to consider senior housing for yourself, but don’t know where to start?
+Join Beth Friesen with Oasis Senior Advisors to learn trusted, high-quality information and assistance on local senior care options, equipping you with the information you need to make the best decisions for yourself or your loved ones.

 July 20 ~ Christine Vanderford, Attorney at Law ~ Elder Care Law in Nebraska